ohebbi/master-thesis/README.md

 # master-thesis

-Repo for master thesis.
-In progress.
+This is the main repository for the master thesis of Oliver Hebnes (2021).